 The Texas Vertebrate Paleontology Collections plays a major role in public outreach and education.
-Outstanding specimens from the collection are on exhibit at the Texas Memorial Museum.
+Outstanding specimens from the collection are on exhibit at the Texas Science & Natural History Museum.
 Holdings have also been on display at the American Museum of Natural History, Big Bend National Park, the Museum of Texas Tech University, the Austin Nature and Science Center, National Museum of Natural History (Smithsonian Institution), the Perot Museum of Nature and Science, and the Witte Museum.
 Professional staff provide advice on the identification and management of fossils and fossil resources to federal, state and tribal agencies, to corporations and environmental consulting firms, and to private individuals.

 Another role for the Texas Vertebrate Paleontology Collections has been in technology development and informatics.
 In particular, through its involvement with the UT High Resolution X-ray Computed Tomography Facility, the collections are fostering application of exciting new technologies such as CT scanning and sophisticated 3-D imaging software to the morphology of fossil and Recent vertebrate specimens.

 Sponsorship of research has been provided by the Geology Foundation of The University of Texas at Austin, National Science Foundation, Texas Advanced Technology Program, and Intel Foundation.